 To promote health literacy on topics of health that often are mis-represented in, or absent from, formal institutional curricula and the Canadian health system.

-Director & Co-Founder
+Chief Research Officer & Co-Founder